 A student-facing PowerPoint with interactive activities to accompany the 'We'll Never Get Off The Island': Prisoner of War Experiences in Changi, Singapore, and Tatura, Victoria education resource.

-Produced by the History Teachers’ Association of Victoria for the Department of Veterans’ Affairs, the Chinese Museum and Culture Victoria.
+Produced by the History Teachers’ Association of Victoria for the Department of Veterans’ Affairs, the Chinese Museum and the Victorian Collections (originally Culture Victoria).

 Produced by the History Teachers’ Association of Victoria for the Medical Association for Prevention of War.